OpenAiTx/OpenAiTx/projects/k2-fsa/ZipVoice/README-en.md

 Each line of `test.tsv` is in one of the following formats:

-(1) **Merged prompt format** where the audios and transcriptions of two speakers prompts are merged into one prompt wav file:</translate-content>
+(1) **Merged prompt format** where the audios and transcriptions of two speakers prompts are merged into one prompt wav file:

 ```
 {wav_name}\t{prompt_transcription}\t{prompt_wav}\t{text}